Will Getting Another Credit Card Help Your Credit Score?

 Reviewed by: Ana Gonzalez-Ribeiro, AFC®

-Published on: 10/12/2022
+Published on: 09/13/2024

-Opening a new credit card account can often be a good way to improve your credit score.
+Opening a new credit card account can often be a good way to lift your credit score.
 Yet sometimes adding a new credit card to the mix might set your credit score back instead—at least for a while.

 This guide will help you discover how opening a new credit card can impact your credit score.
 You’ll also learn strategies that can help you choose the right credit card for your situation, along with steps you can take if you’re unable to qualify for an additional credit card right now.
+So, should you get another credit card to build credit?

 Table of contents